‘Marriage is a dance. It takes two to tango.’

-Me: “He tends to talks to me when I’m busy with the kids.
+Me: “He tends to talk to me when I’m busy with the kids.
 He browses his phone and starts talking about the news.
 I can’t focus or reply him properly.
-He talks about cameras, cars or gadgets and eating places.”
+He talks about cameras, cars or gadgets, and eating places.”

 Me: “Uh, no. I mean these are things that basically fall under Level 2 Communication (Sharing Information & Facts), we still won’t be having deep conversations by talking about camera technicalities or just food.”

 V: “But do you know why he loves these things?
 Why is he so keen on the latest gadgets?
 How does reading the news make him feel?”